Holiday tips for autistic people

 Plan ahead by locating quiet spaces or designated sensory-friendly areas at your destination.
 These spaces can serve as retreats if your loved one becomes overwhelmed by sensory stimuli.

-Communicate with Staff
+Communicate with staff

 Inform hotel or attraction staff about your loved one's needs in advance.
 Some places might offer accommodations or have staff trained in assisting individuals with sensory sensitivities.